badihaki/phase-4-project/README.md

                 - Select a game from dropdown menu
                 - Session creator is logged in player
                 - Console is game.console
+* password for admin is admin0089
-* password for admin is lifeink
+* password for admin is lifeink with local db

 ### TODO ::
 - 'Games' model and controller works.
 Need to connect it to the front-end
+- logging in causes unfocus on keystroke.
+No doubt this is because it is checking for user.
+Find out how to many it stop